-Patomskiy Crater is a large cone which for most part consists of limestone pieces, although here are found other rocks too – sandstone, shale etc. The limestone is very old, formed in Proterozoic eon.
+Patomskiy Crater is a large cone which for the most part consists of limestone pieces, although there are found other rocks too – sandstone, shale etc. The limestone is very old, formed in Proterozoic eon.

 This natural mystery formed on the slope of Patom Plateau and rises tall above the low, subarctic forest.

 Central part – the crater itself – is some 12 – 15 m deep.
-In the centre of this recession there is located smaller hill which is some 34 m wide.
+In the center of this recession, there is located smaller hill which is some 34 m wide.

 Rough estimates show that the volume of the crushed limestone blocks is some 230 – 250 thousand m³, weight – approximately one million tons.

 Discovery of the evil place

 Local people – Yakuts – knew about the crater long before Europeans and gave it a name – Fire Eagle Nest.
 It seems this name tells something about the geological history of the site: most likely heat or fire was involved in its creation.